dpobel/damien.pobel.fr/src/post/urxvt-terminal.md

 plugin](https://github.com/stepb/urxvt-tabbedex) in the directory `~/.urxvt/`.
-This plugin replaces the default one (called tabbed); it allows to rename tabs, to put the title of the focused tab next to the tab bar, to hide the "new" button...
+This plugin replaces the default one (called tabbed); it allows to rename tabs, to put the title of the focused tab next to the tab bar, to hide the "new" button…

 This gives the following result: